-Whether you brought home fertilized eggs or day old ducklings, learning the stages of duck development will help you better understand how to care for your new pets.
-From incubation to hatching and early life, the duck is a living creature whose specific needs must be met in order to thrive in a home environment.
+Whether you brought home fertilized eggs or day-old ducklings, learning the duck development stages will help you better understand how to care for your new pets.
+From incubation to hatching and early life, baby duck breeds are living creatures whose specific needs must be met in order to thrive in a home environment.

 A mother duck, or hen, will lay on her eggs, giving them her body heat to begin incubation, and she'll rotate them to evenly distribute the heat.
 Fertilized duck eggs last a week before the incubation process must begin, where heat causes the embryonic cells to divide.
 For most ducks who hatch at 28 days, set the incubator to 99.5 degrees Fahrenheit during the first 25 days, then lower it to 98.5 degrees for days 26 through 28.

 Adjust accordingly for different incubation periods.
 For example, mallards only need 26 days and Muscovy ducks can take up to 35 days.
 No matter the breed, turn the eggs daily, especially during the first week, with the larger end up.